Demand first — UX second

 Giving up on sprints

 At first, the task seemed pretty simple — to redesign the service.
-However, it turned out to be much more difficult: there was a bunch of new features that required reforming screens, so we had to give the service architecture a makeover.
+However, it turned out to be much more difficult as there were a bunch of new features that required reforming screens, so we had to give the service architecture a makeover.

-It’s misleading to think that you can spend a whole week working on the interface of an app that causes you a lot of questions.
+It’s misleading to think that you can spend a whole week working on the interface of an app which causes you a lot of questions.

-We decided to dig deep in the industry and schedule regular (really regular) calls with the client.
-The designer was to carefully examine the competitors, stay in touch with both the client and me, and validate decisions.
+We decided to dig deep into the industry and schedule regular (really regular) calls with the client.
+The designer was to scrutinize the competitors, stay in touch with both the client and me, and validate decisions.

 Studying the niche

 As a result, we managed to build a detailed mind map and spent tens of hours on calls with the client.
-The mind map allowed us to look over the old architecture and think out how to create a cryptocurrency wallet without large wrap changes and not frustrate existing users.
+The mind map allowed us to review the old architecture and think out how to create a cryptocurrency wallet without large wrap changes and not frustrate existing users.

-The client was totally into the project and patiently explained to the designer how every feature works.
-We’re lucky, I guess, the project became a case when we’re really happy with such a close involvement of a client.
+The client was totally into the project and patiently explained to the designer how every feature worked.
+We’re lucky, I guess, that the project became a case when we’re delighted with such close involvement from a client.

 Balancing between dullness and brightness